Are You a Suspect in a Criminal Investigation?

 Should I volunteer my side of the story to the police officer when I am arrested?

-In most cases a police officer is not going to let you go even if he believes
+In most cases, a police officer is not going to let you go even if he

-your story.
-If you are arrested without a warrant the police officer is
+believes your story.
+If you are arrested without a warrant the police

-trying to make his case and will use any and all statements against you.
+officer is trying to make his case and will use any and all statements

-In either situation, you are at a disadvantage if you talk to the police
+against you.
+In either situation, you are at a disadvantage if you talk

-officer because the statements you make to him/her could be misconstrued
+to the police officer because the statements you make to him/her could

-or misquoted and ultimately used against you.
-Remain silent until you
+be misconstrued or misquoted and ultimately used against you.
+Remain silent

 What if the police officer says that I should confess and he will speak